 Bishan Park is part of Singapore’s Active, Beautiful, Clean Waters (ABC Waters) Program, a long-term initiative to transform the city-state’s bodies of water into more inviting public parks.
 Prior to the redevelopment of the park, a 2.7-kilometer stretch of the Kallang River was fed through an unsightly concrete drainage channel.
-Atelier Dreiseitl liberated the river from the concrete, allowing it to flow through the park in a more naturalistic way.
+Ramboll Studio Dreiseitl liberated the river from the concrete, allowing it to flow through the park in a more naturalistic way.

 When the old canal was deconstructed, the concrete was used to build a new lookout point called “Recycle Hill.”
 New bridges spanning the river were also built, providing new access points to the park and the river.
 The park also includes space for recreation, like Tai Chi, and places where people can wade in the water.